jonathanlocke/jonathanlocke.github.io/_posts/2021-10-01-microservices.md

         }
     }

-The *main()* method of this microservice creates an instance of *DivisionMicroservice* and starts it running with a call to *run(String[])*, the same as with any KivaKit application.
+Here, the *main(String[] arguments)* method creates an instance of *DivisionMicroservice* and starts it running with a call to *run(String[])* (the same as with any KivaKit application).
 The *metadata()* method returns information about the service that is included in the REST OpenAPI specification (mounted on /open-api/swagger.json).
 The *restApplication()* factory method creates a REST application for the microservice, and the *webApplication()* factory method optionally creates an Apache Wicket web application for configuring the service and viewing its status.
 Any initialization of the microservice must take place in the *onInitialize()* method.
 This is the best place to [register components](2021-06-23-service-locator.md) used throughout the application.

-When the *run(String[] arguments)* method is called, the microservice configures and starts Jetty server on the port specified by the *MicroserviceSettings* object loaded by the [*-deployment* switch](2021-09-07-deployment.md).
-However, the *-port* command line switch can be used to override this value.
+When the *run(String[] arguments)* method is called, Jetty web server is started on the port specified by the *MicroserviceSettings* object loaded by the [*-deployment* switch](2021-09-07-deployment.md).
+The *-port* command line switch can be used to override this value.

 When the microservice starts, the following resources are available: